rajeshuppala1449/CollBeet-Admin/README.md

     Password: admin

 You can change Change Admin Password to whatever you like, using the **Change Password** button, located on the upper left hand side corner of the dashboard.

+### Adding Data

+CollBeet Admin is designed to make sure you can easily add/modify data, so that users always get fresh data.
+Here are the section wise steps to adding data.
+Note: Expected responses are for Smart Speaker.
+In Screen enabled devices, given responses may be replaced with a more appropriate responses such as Table cards and Lists.

+#### Student Schedule

+To add student schedule, you need to first add a Department with current active semesters.
+After adding the department, just click on **+Add A Lecture** button, and fill all the required details.
+You can add following two types of lectures:

+1) **Normal Lectures** - To add a normal lecture, select semester and day of that lecture.
+Then add Lecture name, Teacher name, Start time and End time.

+   Expected Response From Assistant: *You have a [Lecture Name] Lecture coming up next from [Start Time] to [End Time].
+Lecture will be taken by [Teacher Name]*

+   Assistant will automatically detect the lecture based on student current timezone and will return a response with the upcoming lecture details.
+If there are no upcoming lectures, student will recieve following response.

+   Expected Response: *You have no lectures coming up next.
+I think you are done for the day.
+Enjoy!!*

+2) **Break Lectures** - To add a break lecture, select semester and day of that lecture.
+Then add Start time and End time.

+   Expected Response: *You have a break coming up next.*

+   Assistant will automatically detect the lecture based on student current timezone and will return above response if a break is coming up next.

+3) **Modify Department** - Since active semesters do keep changing every six months or so.
+You can add/remove active semester by clicking on **Modify** button under department name.
+If the department is no longer required you can also delete department.

+#### Mess Schedule

+1) **Adding Meals** - To add mess schedule, select the day you want to add mess schedule for and then select the meal type.
+You can then add all the dishes that are being served that day and click on **Add**.

+   Expected Response: *In [Meal Type] today, we are serving [Food Items].*

+#### Announcements

+1)**Adding Announcements** - If you have any announcement to make for all the student of your college, you can add it using this tab.
+Just use the textfield provided and write your announcment.
+You can add as many annoucement as you want for that particular day.

+   Expected Response: *You have following [Total Announcements Number] announcement(s) today.
+[Entered Announcements]*

+#### Locations

+1) **Adding Staffroom Location** - In a college there can be multiple staffrooms for every department.
+To add a stafroom, first select the desired department and then add the staffroom location.

+   Expected Response: *You can find [Department Name] staff room at [Entered Location].*

+1) **Adding Lab Location** - In a college there can be multiple labs for every department.
+To add a lab, first select the desired department and then add the lab location.

+   Expected Response: *You can find [Department Name] lab at [Entered Location].*

+1) **Adding Various Location** - In CollBeet, you can add locations to various places such as Principal's office, Admin Office,Cafeteria etc. Just select the desired location and add directions for that location.

+   Expected Response: *You can find it at [Entered Location]*

+#### College Info

+1) **Adding College Info** - Some of the general information about your college such as College Name, Address, Phone Number and Website can be added using this section.

+   Expected Response: *It is [Requested College Info]* Example Response for College Name: *It is Kalol Institute Of Technology and Research Center*

 ## Development